 MOWS members help to control pest plants through hand weeding, herbicide use, using chainsaws and diggers to remove invasive trees and gorse, and re-planting native species.

-Introduced mammals pose a major risk to the breeding success of the New Zealand dotterel and other native bird species, as well as having a negative impact on reptiles and invertebrates.
+Introduced mammals and feral cats pose a major risk to the breeding success of native bird species, especially ground-nesting birds, as well as having a negative impact on reptiles and invertebrates.
 Black-backed gulls are a serious threat to dotterel eggs and chicks, being able to devastate a nest in a matter of seconds.

-We control pest animals in our BMP’s using kill traps (DOC 200/250’s and Good Nature automatic traps), live cat traps, poison for possums, rats and rabbits, and tracking tunnels to see what species are present.
-We also have two pest proof fences on Maketu Spit to further protect the bird nesting area.
+We control pest animals in our project areas using kill traps (DOC 200/250’s and Good Nature automatic traps), live cat traps, bait for possums, rats and rabbits, and tracking tunnels to see what species are present.
+We also have three pest proof fences on Maketu Spit to further protect the bird nesting area.

 Humans are really at the heart of all the pest problems in New Zealand, as we are responsible for the introduction of most of the pest species present in New Zealand today, as well as being a direct threat to native wildlife themselves.